 - Choose whole grain options instead of processed or refined grains like white bread and pasta.

-- Foods with protein include fish, beans and lentils, tofu, dairy products and lean meat.
-Protein helps build and maintain bones, muscles and skin.
+- Protein helps build and maintain bones, muscles and skin.

 - Eat protein every day.

-- Try to eat at least two servings of fish each week, and find recipes with beans, lentils and tofu for variety in your diet.
+- Try to eat at least two servings of fish each week, and choose plant-based foods more often.

 - Dairy products are a great source of protein.
 Choose lower fat, unflavoured options.

-- Highly processed foods are foods that are changed from their original food source and have many added ingredients.
+- Highly processed foods - often called ultra-processed - are foods that are changed from their original food source and have many added ingredients.
 During processing, often important nutrients such as vitamins, minerals and fiber are removed while salt and sugar are added.
-Examples of processed food include: hot dogs, chips, cookies, frozen pizzas, deli meats, white rice and white bread.
+Examples of processed food include: fast foods, hot dogs, chips, cookies, frozen pizzas, deli meats, white rice and white bread.
+Learn more about ultra-processed foods here.

 - Some minimally processed foods are okay.
 These are foods that are slightly changed in some way but contain few industrially made additives.
 Minimally processed foods keep almost all of their essential nutrients.
 Some examples are: bagged salad, frozen vegetables and fruit, eggs, milk, cheese, flour, brown rice, oil and dried herbs.
 We are not referring to these minimally processed foods when we are advising you not to eat processed foods.

-- Where fresh drinking water is not readily available, stay hydrated with coffee, tea, unsweetened low fat milk, and previously boiled water.
+- When safe drinking water is not available, quench your thirst with coffee, tea, unsweetened lower fat milk, and previously boiled water.

 Top 5 tips from the experts